-This is the capstone course in the Associate of Applied Science (A.A.S.)
-Business & Information Technology major.
 Students are involved in a field experience related to business.
 Career-related activities are supervised within the participating organization.
 Students record their activities, projects, and assignments for discussion and evaluation.
 Emphasis will be given to defining an appropriate internship site, resume development, interviewing, and gaining job experience to bolster the learner's ability for post-graduation employment.
-(Cross-listed as CIS294) Instructional Hours: 3

-Prerequisite: BUS101 and (BUS170 or CIS151 or CIS201) Offered FALL and SPRING semesters
+Prerequisite: BUS101 and (BUS170 or CIS151 or CIS201)

-BUS290-299 Special Topics in Business (1 - 3 credits) Students will study a topic of special interest under the supervision of a College faculty member.
-Instructional Hours: 1 - 3 Prerequisite: Permission of Instructor
+BUS290-299 Special Topics in Business (1 - 3 credits)

+Students will study a topic of special interest under the supervision of a College faculty member.

+Instructional Hours: 1-3 Prerequisite: Permission of Instructor